inbravo/aws-feature-set/README.md

 - **X** : Extreme Memory

 ### EC2 Security Groups
-- A security group is a virtual firewall.
+- A security group is a virtual firewall
 - First line of defense.
-Network ACLs are second line.
+Network ACLs are second line
 - Single instance can have multiple security groups.
-As each security group only "allows" inbound traffic, there will never be a conflict on security group rules.
+As each security group only "allows" inbound traffic, there will never be a conflict on security group rules
-- Security group changes are applied immediately.
+- Security group changes are applied immediately
 - Security groups are "stateful".
 Rules added as inbound rules – automatic outbound rules are added.
 Response back on the same channel.
-NACLs are stateless.
+NACLs are stateless
 - All inbound traffic is blocked by default.
 You have to allow specific inbound rules for protocols
 - All outbound traffic is allowed by default.
 - Only allow rules, no deny rules exist.
 Use NACLs to deny specific IPs
-- Any number of EC2 instances in a security group.
+- Any number of EC2 instances in a security group
-- EC2 instances in the default security group can communicate with each other.
+- EC2 instances in the default security group can communicate with each other
 - Multiple security groups can be attached to an instance

 ### EC2 Status Checks